Grand Canyon: South Rim-to-Phantom Ranch

 The Mighty Colorado

 After checking in, A hiker waiting in the canteen line suddenly passed out.
 She was initially unresponsive and was helped by the Phantom Ranch staff and her hiking partner.
-They cooled her down and within a few minutes she was back on her feet.
+They cooled her down, and within a few minutes, she was back on her feet.
 Two rangers from the nearby NPS station were also able to quickly respond.
-When they arrived, she was already doing a lot better, but as a precaution she went with them to be evaluated further.
-I’m glad she ended up being okay, because the Grand Canyon is the deadliest National park in the United States, and by noon it was extremely hot with no cloud cover to speak of.
+When they arrived, she was already doing a lot better, but as a precaution, she went with them to be evaluated further.
+I’m glad she ended up being okay, because the Grand Canyon is the deadliest National park in the United States, and by noon, it was extremely hot with no cloud cover to speak of.
 Her situation could have turned out much worse.

 My cabin was a short walk from the canteen.
 Upon entering, I was greeted by a cold blast from the A/C unit, which was lovely.
-It had 4 bunk beds, a sink, bathroom, AC unit, bedding, sheets, blankets, pillows, hand towels and shower towels (1 per guest), hand soap, and an ammo can to store and protect food from rodents.
+It had 4 bunk beds, a sink, a bathroom, an AC unit, bedding, sheets, blankets, pillows, hand towels, and shower towels (1 per guest), hand soap, and an ammo can to store and protect food from rodents.
 No one would confuse it with the Ritz Carlton, but for being in one of the most remote, inhospitable places on earth, it was a veritable oasis.
 There were two centralized shower houses nearby, one for women and one for men.
 Keys for them were waiting in the room when I arrived.

 Steak Dinner at the canteen

 After dinner, we left the canteen and thanked them for the good company.
-They offered to buy me another beer, but as tempting as it was I respectfully declined.
+They offered to buy me another beer, but as tempting as it was, I respectfully declined.
 I had to get up early and hike the next day.
-We said our goodbyes, and went our separate ways each with a good story to tell.
+We said our goodbyes and went our separate ways, each with a good story to tell.

 Bright Angel Creek

-Day 2: May 27th, 2024 (Phantom Ranch to Bright Angel Trailhead, 10.7 miles)
+Day 2: May 27th, 2024 (Phantom Ranch to Bright Angel Trailhead, 9.7 miles, 4,708 ft elevation gain)

-It was 0330 hours when I departed the cabin.
-I really wished I was able to stay an extra night, but I did have another hike to check in for in 14 hours,
+It was 03:30 when I departed the cabin.
+I really wished I was able to stay an extra night, but I did have another hike to check in for in 14 hours.

 It was pitch black as I left the ranch, the only sources of light were my headlamp, the various red lamp posts around the ranch, and the twinkling stars overhead.
 I crossed the suspension bridge over the Colorado River and could see a few headlamps in the distance.
 Looks like I was not the first hiker out after all.

 The hike up Bright Angel was similar to what I remember.
-Pretty easy up until the 3 mile resthouse where the hellish switchbacks take over.
-Because I started so early, I had shade almost the whole way up which was nice.
+Pretty easy up until the 3-mile resthouse, where the hellish switchbacks take over.
+Because I started so early, I had shade almost the whole way up, which was nice.
 I was making very good time, only stopping to take photos with my fancy new camera I brought with me.
-The water was on at Havasu Gardens Campground, 3 mile resthouse and 1.5 mile resthouse allowing me to carry maybe a liter of water at most the entire way up.
+The water was on at Havasu Gardens Campground, 3-mile resthouse, and 1.5-mile resthouse, allowing me to carry maybe a liter of water at most the entire way up.

 Bright Angel Trail

-Part 3: Miscellaneous Details
+Part 3: Important Details

 Logistics: